-Regular dusting and vacuuming will keep your house as dust and allergen free as possible and make a noticeable difference when it comes to air quality.
+Regular cleaning will keep your house as dust- and allergen-free as possible and make a noticeable difference when it comes to air quality.

 Dust before you vacuum so airborne particles don’t have a chance to relocate.
 A HEPA filter vacuum will remove up to 99.97% of all allergen and dust particles from the air in your home.
 If you don’t have time to vacuum a few times a week, try a robotic vacuum with a HEPA filter like the Neato Botvac Connected vacuum.